vivipan20/d/README.md

 Pin IPFS assets for an NFT

 The assets for new tokens are stored in a local IPFS repository which is only online while a local IPFS daemon is running.
 The start-local-environment.sh script starts a local daemon for you if you aren't already running and IPFS daemon.
 If you are, then the script just uses the daemon you already have.

-To make the data highly available without needing to run a local IPFS daemon 24/7, you can request that a Remote Pinning Service like Pinata or nft.storage store a copy of your IPFS data on their IPFS nodes.
+To make the data highly available without needing to run a local IPFS daemon 24/7, you can request that a Remote Pinning Service like Pinata or nft. storage store a copy of your IPFS data on their IPFS nodes.

 To pin the data for token, use the minty pin command: